Johny Pitts

 Pitts on the 2016 Breaking Ground Black British Writers US tour.

-Johny Pitts is an English television presenter, writer and photographer born in Firth Park, Sheffield in 1987.
+Johny Pitts is a British writer, photographer and broadcaster from Firth Park, Sheffield.

 Biography

-He is of mixed-race heritage (his father Richie was from Bedford–Stuyvesant, Brooklyn, New York and was in the 1970s soul band The Fantastics, who had a top 10 hit in 1971 with "Something Old, Something New"), while his mother is English with some Irish ancestry.
-In 2015, Johny Pitts traced his roots in the 2015 BBC Radio 4 documentary Something Old, Something New, a programme written and presented by Pitts, which included an interview with his late father and saw Johny travelling to Bedford–Stuyvesant in Brooklyn and Sullivan's Island in South Carolina to trace his father's family.
-He holds US and UK passports and is a Fellow of the Royal Geographical Society.
+Pitts is of mixed-race heritage (his father Richie was from Bedford–Stuyvesant, Brooklyn, New York and was in the 1970s soul band The Fantastics, who had a top 10 hit in 1971 with "Something Old, Something New"), while his mother is English with some Irish ancestry.
+In 2015, Johny Pitts explored his roots in the 2015 BBC Radio 4 documentary Something Old, Something New, a programme he wrote and presented, which included an interview with his late father and saw Johny travelling to Bedford–Stuyvesant in Brooklyn and Sullivan's Island in South Carolina to trace his father's family.
+He spent part of his childhood in Japan during the Japanese asset price bubble when his father toured Asia with the musical Starlight Express, an experience which continues to haunt much of his work.
+He holds US and UK passports and is a Fellow of the Royal Geographical Society.In 2026 he was awarded an Honorary doctorate of letters from the University of Sheffield, and a scholarship from the Daiwa Anglo-Japanese Foundation.

 Writing

-Pitts has written for Blues & Soul magazine, Straight No Chaser and The Observer, and won the Decibel Penguin Prize for new writers, with his short story "Audience" appearing in the anthology The Map of Me published by Penguin Books.
+Pitts began his career as a music journalist writing for Blues & Soul magazine, Straight No Chaser and The Observer, and won the Decibel Penguin Prize for new writers, with his short story "Audience" appearing in the anthology The Map of Me published by Penguin Books.
 He studied poetry under Debjani Chatterjee and has performed solo and alongside renowned poets John Agard and Valerie Bloom at venues such as the Albany Theatre, the Jazz Café, the Big Chill Festival, Notting Hill Arts Club and the Soho Theatre.

-His book Afropean: Notes from Black Europe won the 2020 Jhalak Prize, the 2020 Bread and Roses Award and the 2021 Leipzig Book Award for European Understanding.
+His book Afropean: Notes from Black Europe won the 2020 Jhalak Prize, the 2020 Bread and Roses Award and the 2021 Leipzig Book Award for European Understanding and the European Essay Prize.
 It is a written documentary of the lives and culture of black communities throughout Europe, exploring the histories of the black diaspora and questioning the challenges and inequalities that black communities still experience in European countries.
 In academic discourse, Afropean has been examined through the lens of literary journalism, highlighting its blend of reportage and personal narrative in portraying Black European experiences.